==================

 Best Birding Season: November through April

 The place is known for its massive colony of wood storks.
-However, you will also sight plenty of egrets and herons, pileated woodpeckers, barred owls, limpkins, swallow-tailed kites, and various migrant species.
+However, you will also see plenty of egrets and herons, pileated woodpeckers, barred owls, limpkins, swallow-tailed kites, and various migrant species.

 Significant Bird Species